ranzlaq/kalinga-final/README.md

-# **KALINGA: Breast-to-Hotspot Temperature Asymmetry Through AI-Based Thermography Analysis for Breast Cancer Pre-Screening**
+# **A Mathematical Model on Breast-to-Hotspot Temperature Asymmetry and Breast Temperature Variation Through AI-Based Thermography Analysis for Breast Cancer Pre-Screening**
 [TEST]